-President's Recognition for Engaged Learning and Leadership Designation in Service Learning
+Service-Learning Corps: President's Recognition for Engaged Learning and Leadership, Designation in Service Learning

-The Recognition in Service-Learning is designed to help students “live” the college’s mission statement through a sequence of progressively more complex and challenging community projects that help students identify, clarify, and practice civic values.
+The Recognition in Service-Learning is designed to help students “live” the college’s mission statement through a sequence of progressively more complex and challenging community projects.
+Those projects help students identify, clarify, and practice civic values.
 Any student, regardless of major, may apply for the program.

 What is Service-Learning?

-Learn and Serve America’s National Service-Learning Clearinghouse defines “service-learning” as a “teaching and learning strategy that integrates meaningful community service with instruction and reflection to enrich the learning experience, teach civic responsibility, and strengthen communities."
+The SUNY Institutional Research and Information System defines service-learning as “a credit-bearing teaching and learning strategy that integrates meaningful community service with instruction and reflection to enrich the learning experience and strengthen communities.”

 Students will complete a series of increasingly-responsible service-learning experiences under the guidance of the coordinator of the Office of Service-Learning or an assigned faculty advisor.
 These experiences can include: